 Take a trip to the green fairway for an easy-on-the-joints workout that people of all ages can enjoy.
 This joint-friendly sport improves your balance, strength, and flexibility in an outdoor atmosphere.
 And if you want to boost your cardio, remember to say “no” to the golf cart and walk the course instead of riding in the cart.
 Remember, you don’t have to be an expert golfer to enjoy the game.
 Many people choose to have an introductory golf lesson just to master the basic rules of the game.

-Call the Flexogenix Team
+Contact the Flexogenix Team

 Summer activities do more for you than keep you busy.
 You can improve your stamina, boost your cardiovascular health, and burn calories throughout the day simply by adopting a consistent exercise routine.